 Many houses and commercial buildings have been poorly constructed when energy costs were relatively low and building regulations did not require a 6-star energy efficiency rating.
 It is often possible to retrofit an existing building to improve energy efficiency without spending a lot of money.
 This is even more important where access to solar exposure is limited (not enough roof or too many shade trees).
 It makes good sense to reduce the energy use of a building before a solar system is installed.
 Fewer solar panels will be needed for energy/cost savings when a building is energy efficient.
 For low-income residents it is particularly important to reduce the cost of energy and to make living conditions more comfortable.

-WOULD YOU PREFER A FREE SERVICE that is less comprehensive but also very helpful in creating an energy efficient home for increased all year comfort?
 Our team of trained volunteers can visit your home, and check key factors that contribute to energy efficiency, including ceiling, wall and floor insulation, draughts, windows, lighting, heating, cooling, and hot water.
 The home advisors will also look at energy bills to see if recommendations can be made to lower these bills.

 Our Volunteer Advisors work in pairs, and will discuss your situation and provide you advice on the basis of your needs and their assessment of the energy efficiency of your home.
 After the visit an in-depth written report will be provided to you with suggestions on the actions you can take.

 Register for our trained Volunteer Home Energy Efficiency Advisors to provide you with your home energy efficiency assessment and report.
 Absolutely free for our members, and available to non-members for a small one-off fee.

 Learn more about energy efficiency…